Stocks edge lower on Wall Street, led by weakness in tech

 AP Business Writer

-Stocks edged lower in midday trading on Wall Street Wednesday, pulled down by losses in big technology and communications companies.
+Stocks edged lower in afternoon trading on Wall Street Wednesday, pulled down by losses in big technology and communications companies.

 Losses from technology companies weighed on the market.
-Apple fell 1.3% and chipmaker Advanced Micro Devices shed 4.2%.
-Big communications companies also slipped.
-Google’s parent, Alphabet, fell 1.2%.
-Facebook parent Meta fell 1%.
+Chipmaker Advanced Micro Devices shed 4.4%.
+Google’s parent, Alphabet, fell 1.5% and Facebook’s parent company Meta fell 1.8%.

-Companies that rely on direct consumer spending gained ground.
-General Motors rose 2% and Under Armour rose 1.8%.
+U.S. crude oil prices fell 3.1% and pulled energy stocks lower.
+Occidental Petroleum shed 3.9%.

+Rivian Automotive, an electric truck maker backed by Amazon and Ford, soared 41% on its first day of trading.

 Investors were given another disappointing update on rising inflation.
 The Labor Department reported that prices for U.S. consumers jumped 6.2% in October compared with a year earlier as surging costs for food, gas and housing left Americans grappling with the highest inflation rate since 1990.
 The jump in inflation was hotter than economists expected and follows a report on Tuesday that wholesale prices jumped 8.6% in October, matching a record annual gain.